-Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo In D.C.
+Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo

 Trump has gone back and forth about whether he might release the transcript, saying on one hand that it might clear up the Ukraine affair but on the other hand he was worried about the precedent it might set.

-Trump also has said it was a "perfect" call, mostly congratulatory about Zelensky's election, and that it contained nothing "inappropriate," because the president was mindful about the number of U.S. officials and others who might hear it or be briefed on its contents.
+Trump also has said it was a "perfect" call, mostly congratulatory about Zelensky's election two months before, and that it contained nothing "inappropriate," because the president was mindful about the number of U.S. officials and others who might hear it or be briefed on its contents.

 At the same time, Trump acknowledged on Tuesday that he had suspended U.S. assistance to Ukraine before the phone call.
 The reason the president gave in New York City on Tuesday was that he wanted European governments to give more support to Ukraine's government.